PFAS remediation methods

 Choosing the right and effective remediation methods depends on the extent of contamination and site characteristics.

-Different compound bases that exist in PFASs also help with selecting the right remediation method.
+Different compound bases in PFASs also help select the right remediation method.
 More often, the most suitable solution can only be offered by an on-site approach.
 This sorts out the complex PFAS contamination.
 Compliance with regulations is also pivotal for remediation methods in the UK.

-John F Hunt Regeneration is dedicated to the provision of viable and environmentally responsible methods for removing the PFASs from groundwater.
-Our team of engineers and scientists has the know-how to determine how much PFAS contamination there is; they can create and carry out remedial techniques; also monitor the performance of treatment facilities.
+John F Hunt Regeneration is dedicated to providing viable and environmentally responsible methods for removing PFASs from groundwater.
+Our team of engineers and scientists has the know-how to determine the extent of PFAS contamination, create and carry out remedial techniques, and monitor the performance of treatment facilities.

 Learn more about our groundwater remediation services.